-Wind, Snow, Ice Loads:
+Wind, Snow, and Ice Loads:

-Wind, Snow, Ice loads can be generated automatically.
+Wind, Snow, and Ice loads can be generated automatically.
 No Snow and Ice loads generator in Caesar II

 Load Case Editor = Operation Mode Editor:

 See ASME B31.3 302.3.5 equation (1с).
-If selected, then the maximum value of stress range factor f can be 1.2 for materials with enabled option “Maximum f=1.2” in the material database, otherwise, the maximum value always f=1.0.
+If selected, then the maximum value of stress range factor f can be 1.2 for materials with the enabled option “Maximum f=1.2” in the material database, otherwise, the maximum value always f=1.0.

 To use more accurate SIF and k-factors just turn on this switch (see below).
-All calculations and model modification will be done automatically on-the-fly.
+All calculations and model modifications will be done automatically on-the-fly.
 No need to use any additional software (B31J Essentials, FEATools).

 Underground (Buried) Piping Analysis:

 See Video about buried piping analysis with START-PROF.

 There’s no underground pipe modeler in START-PROF. The Soil springs are added automatically each time you run an analysis.
 You can change the model and run analysis immediately, no need to open a backup copy of the model without soil springs and run an underground pipe modeler again.
 START-PROF is very fast and easy.

 Creep in High-Temperature Piping: